longsleep/snappy-odroidc/README.md

 ## Build Snappy image for ODROID C1

 Make sure you have build the OEM snap and the device part first.
-Then you can simply create the image like this.
+You will also need to have the [snappy-tools](https://developer.ubuntu.com/en/snappy/start/) installed.
+Then you can simply create the image with `ubuntu-device-flash`.

 ```bash
 sudo ubuntu-device-flash core \